By Laura Coulter

 He now pastors Providence Church in Frisco, Texas, teaches a weekly Bible study at Baylor University and trains future Iranian ministry leaders.

-He went on to name five keys to practically living a missional lifestyle: understanding gospel centrality, living the mission in families, extending the mission globally, developing a personal missional strategy and prayer.
+The student track centered around five keys for practically living a missional lifestyle: understanding gospel centrality, living the mission in families, extending the mission globally, developing a personal missional strategy and prayer.

 The student track was just one of many offered to attendees at this year’s Send North America Conference.
 Each track was designed to help individuals interested in ministry or already serving as they live out God’s call on their lives.